MichaelHallik/MichaelHallik.github.io/_posts/2021-01-18-Running-Robot-Framework-in-a-virtual-environment.md

 <h2> <a name="Create a virtual environment."> Create a virtual environment. </a> </h2>

 To get ourselves a nice virtual environment, we have to take several steps.
 These will be outlined in the remainder of this post.
+Please note that the instructions have been written for Windows (in my case Win 10 Pro).
+But the whole process is very similar on Linux.

-Here we go ... .
+Here we go . . .

 <h3> Install one or more Python versions. </h3>